-Physical relapse is often precipitated by a number of emotional, mental, and spiritual changes.
+Physical relapse is often precipitated by several emotional, mental, and spiritual changes.
 In some cases, you may not even realize you’re gradually slipping further and further from your recovery goals and heading straight for a relapse.

 What Is a Drug Relapse?